Veterinary Services Market Size and Share

 Veterinary Services Market Analysis by Mordor Intelligence

-The veterinary services market size is valued at USD 128.73 billion in 2025 and is forecast to reach USD 163.52 billion by 2030, advancing at a 4.91% CAGR.
+The veterinary services market was valued at USD 128.73 billion in 2025 and estimated to grow from USD 134.96 billion in 2026 to reach USD 170.99 billion by 2031, at a CAGR of 4.84% during the forecast period (2026-2031).
 Healthy pet-owner spending, rapid technology adoption, and sustained corporate buy-outs keep the veterinary services market on an expansion path.
 Preventive medicine captures demand as households shift from episodic to continuous care, while artificial intelligence raises diagnostic throughput and supports busy clinicians.
 Private-equity and strategic buyers accelerate roll-up activity to secure scale economies, data assets, and talent pools.
 Demand also grows outside companion care: zoonotic-disease surveillance, livestock productivity mandates, and One-Health policy frameworks widen the revenue base of the veterinary services market.

 Key Report Takeaways